 We ran the derby from March to September in 2020 and we plan to do the same for 2021.

 IFM: And…how did it go?

 Brad: Oh man, what a crazy season for fishing!
-The biggest fish reported was approx. 46 lb caught by Barb Farmington, with several others like Paul Uren (first to join the club), Nolan Terris, Jamie McInnes, and a huge notable mention for Darrell Jobb who guided four Tyee catches!
+The biggest fish reported was approx. 46 lb caught by Barb Farrington, with several others like Paul Uren (first to join the club), Nolan Terris, Jamie McInnes, and a huge notable mention for Darrell Jobb who guided four Tyee catches!

 Besides all the fun, the French Creek Tyee Club was able to see $1,750 raised for the Marion Baker Hatchery right here in Parksville.
 We couldn’t have done it without all the help from Andy and the whole team at Oceanside.
 It’s really special when you can put something into play that safely brings people together, distracts them from the problems of the world (like COVID-19) and the change in fishing regulations, and are also able to generate real money for a worthy cause.

 Andy Lankester: I want to send a big shout out to Cam and Kari from the French Creek Store for selling the tickets and managing the cash.
 Brad and I just wanted to create something that would be fun, with not too many rules, and at the same time support local salmon enhancement.
 We are avid fisherman at Harris Oceanside GM, and the team is really supportive of this project.

 IFM: Surely running a derby for the first time there must be something you’d have changed.